gatsbyjs/gatsby/docs/docs/adding-tags-and-categories-to-blog-posts.md

   }
 `
 ```
 Using this query you start utilizing your fields in your component.
-This lists all posts and their tags
+This example creates a blog front page that lists all posts and their tags
 ```jsx
 const IndexPage = ({ data }) => (
   <div>